MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-performance.md

 ---
-title: Monitor and optimize gateway performance
+title: Monitor and optimize on-premises data gateway performance
 description: This article provides ways for you to monitor and optimize the performance of the on-premises data gateway activities.
 author: mgblythe
 ms.author: mblythe